Change Management Risk Assessment

 The answers are (almost) always at the frontline

-All it takes, in my experience is the time, courtesy and empathic listening to the people at the "coal face" to find out what the issues and impacts are and also to discover what the solutions are.
+In my experience, courtesy and empathic listening to the people at the "coal face" will not only uncover the issues and impacts but will also identify the potential solutions.

 Stuck in Jurassic Park